jeffwilcox/mpns/README.md

 [![build status](https://secure.travis-ci.org/jeffwilcox/mpns.png)](http://travis-ci.org/jeffwilcox/mpns)

-Send toast and live tile updates to Windows Phones through the Microsoft Push Notification Service (MPNS).
-Intended for cloud applications powered by Node.js.
+A Node.js module for sending toast and live tile updates to Windows Phones through the Microsoft Push Notification Service (MPNS), used by apps such as 4th & Mayor and services such as Azure Mobile Services.

 ## Installation